Relative density: Relative density in soil mechanics

-in which $e_\mathrm{max}, e_\mathrm{min}$, and $e$ are the maximum, minimum and actual void rations.
+in which $e_\mathrm{max}, e_\mathrm{min}$, and $e$ are the maximum, minimum and actual void ratios.

+Limitations

+Specific gravity (SG) is a useful concept but has several limitations.
+One major issue is its sensitivity to temperature since the density of both the substance being measured and the reference changes with temperature, affecting accuracy.
+It also assumes materials are incompressible, which isn't true for gasses or some liquids under varying pressures.
+It doesn't provide detailed information about a material’s composition or properties beyond density.
+Errors can also occur due to impurities, incomplete mixing, or air bubbles in liquids, which can skew results.

 Examples

+(Samples may vary, and these figures are approximate.)

 Substances with a relative density of 1 are neutrally buoyant, those with RD greater than one are denser than water, and so (ignoring surface tension effects) will sink in it, and those with an RD of less than one are less dense than water, and so will float.